What did you do before working at KWL?

-I was transferred over to KWL from Hull City Services in 2007, so I’ve been working for KWL since the start.
-Most of my old colleagues were also transferred over to KWL, so it wasn’t hard to keep together the team spirit that has been built up over the years.
+I transferred to KWL from Hull CC Building Services in 2007, so I’ve been working for KWL since the start.

 Working closely with other KWL employees is an important part of my job.
-This can involve anything from issuing work to joiners to co-ordinating work between different departments on issues such as re-wiring and central heating.
+This can involve anything from issuing work to joiners, to co-ordinating work between different departments on jobs such as re-wiring and central heating.

 What do you enjoy most about working at KWL?